Alun Davies checks out the latest adventure and touring boots, so that you don’t have to

 The disadvantage with waterproof linings is that any water that does get in has no way of getting out and boots can become very hot and sweaty in warm conditions, plus the linings are open to damage from any grit that gets in the boot.
 They are especially useful, however, if you find your adventure takes you through boggy ground, rivers and wet snow.

 Also known as the insole, the purpose of a footbed is to aid comfort by providing additional cushioning from hard ground and absorb any vibes from the bike.
 Footbeds are removable, which is good news, as most supplied by the manufacturers are not that great and when out of the boot you can wash and dry them quickly.
-If you have problem feet you may and a customised footbed by the likes of Super feet or Sorbothane aid support and can be contoured to provide a better in the boot and correct any walking anomalies.
+If you have problem feet you may find a customised footbed by the likes of Super feet or Sorbothane aid support and can be contoured to provide a better in the boot and correct any walking anomalies.
 If you ride in winter, it’s also worth checking out heated insoles such as Gerbings which can make a huge difference to comfort.

 Most boots feature a layer of EVA or Polyurethane between the sole and footbed to provide additional shock absorption and help with cutting out vibrations from the bike.

 The lateral stiffness and flexibility of a boot is governed by the type of midsole used in the construction.
 Sandwiched between the footbed and sole unit, the more flexible the midsole the more comfortable the boot in use.
-However, in the event of an accident then a stiffer boot is better for protection and if you spend a lot of time standing on the pegs then it’ll oer better long-term comfort and performance.
+However, in the event of an accident then a stiffer boot is better for protection and if you spend a lot of time standing on the pegs then it’ll offer better long-term comfort and performance.
 You can test the flexibility of a boot by taking hold of the heel and toe and twisting in opposite directions the stiffer ones will not budge.
-The best mix for an adventure boot is a good level of ‑ ex along the length of the sole for comfort and a high degree of lateral stiffness for support and protection.
+The best mix for an adventure boot is a good level of flex along the length of the sole for comfort and a high degree of lateral stiffness for support and protection.

 Leather uppers come in many forms, thickness and weights and still top the popularity stakes.
 But there are credible alternatives including synthetics, nylon and thermoplastic mouldings.
 Whatever the upper, its purpose is to protect the foot and lower leg while offering maximum comfort.
 Synthetics are in the main less expensive and lighter than leather, though generally less durable.
 A leather upper with a minimum thickness of 2.5mm is preferable.